Bromsgrove School

 Bromsgrove School is a co-educational boarding and day school in the English public school tradition located in Bromsgrove, England.
-Founded in 1553, it is one of the oldest public schools in Britain, and one of the 14 founding members of the Headmasters' Conference.
+Founded in 1553, it is one of the oldest public school in Britain, and one of the 14 founding members of the Headmasters' and Headmistresses' Conference.

 Bromsgrove School has both boarding and day students consisting of three schools, pre-prep nursery school (ages 2-7), preparatory school (ages 7-13) and the senior school (13-18).
 Bromsgrove charges up to £18,114 per term, with three terms per academic year.
 The school has a total of 200 teaching staff, with 2,114 pupils.

 Spread across 100 acres, the main campus is located in the heart of the town of Bromsgrove.
 However, Bromsgrove School has also expanded overseas, with an additional boarding school in Bangkok (Bromsgrove International School Thailand) and a new school within the Mission Hills complex in Shenzhen, China, Bromsgrove School Mission Hills.

 The school's headmaster from September 2022 is Michael Punt, who was previously headmaster of Chigwell School.